-Photography, video, audio recording during classes and ceremonies is only permitted with the permission of the ashram director.
+Photography, video, audio recording during classes and ceremonies is only permitted with the permission of the Ashram director.

 Male and female dormitories are separate.
 Men are not allowed in the ladies' dormitory and vice versa.

 The Sivananda Yoga Vedanta Ashrams of India disapprove of and condemn any form of harassment directed at guests, staff or visitors.
 Specifically, no harassment, proposals or innuendos with a sexual connotation will be tolerated during any programme or activity organized by the Ashrams.
-Guests participating in such programmes and activities are accordingly made aware of this policy and invited to apply it in their personal behavior during their stay.
+Guests participating in such programmes and activities are accordingly made aware of this policy and invited to apply it in their personal behaviour during their stay.
 Any guest who thinks he/she may be the victim of unsolicited advances or any other form of sexual harassment is asked to notify a senior Swami or Director immediately in order for corrective action to be undertaken without delay.
-Complaints made to a senior Sami or director will be treated confidentially and the alleged violator or any third party will not be advised of the complainant’s identify without the latter’s consent.
+Complaints made to a senior Swami or director will be treated confidentially and the alleged violator or any third party will not be advised of the complainant’s identity without the latter’s consent.

-To maintain the spiritual purpose of the ashram, all guests are required to follow the entire ashram daily schedule.
-As a mark of respect for the teacher and as a practice of self discipline, guests are required to be on time and to remain for the duration of each programme.
-In the event that you need to be absent from any event or to leave the ashram premises, permission should be obtained from the Ashram Director.
+To maintain the spiritual purpose of the Ashram, all guests are required to follow the entire Ashram daily schedule.
+As a mark of respect for the teacher and as a practice of self-discipline, guests are required to be on time and to remain for the duration of each programme.
+In the event that you need to be absent from any event or to leave the Ashram premises, permission should be obtained from the Ashram Director.
 Asana classes are open to resident guests only.

-Karma yoga is an integral part of the daily schedule and provides an opportunity for guests to integrate into the ashram community.
+Karma yoga is an integral part of the daily schedule and provides an opportunity for guests to integrate into the Ashram community.
 Guests are required to offer up to one hour of karma yoga per day.

 Guests are requested to observe silence during meals and between 10:30pm and 7:30am daily.

-Lights out after 10:30pm daily.
+Lights out after 10:30pm daily

-The ashram cannot accept responsibility for guest's personal belongings.
-A safe keeping facility is available at reception.
+The Ashram cannot accept responsibility for guest's personal belongings.
+A safe-keeping facility is available at Reception.

-All guests and visitors are required to register at reception upon arrival.
+All guests and visitors are required to register at Reception upon arrival.
 Check-in time is after 2pm and check-out is before 11am.
-Upon check out, please return keys and bedding to the reception and settle any outstanding bills.
+Upon check out, please return keys and bedding to the Reception and settle any outstanding bills.

 Daily donation rates include classes, food and accommodation.
 Dates and donations are subject to change without notice.
 For all programmes guests are subject to the suggested donation in effect at the time of payment.

 Personal cheques are not accepted for payment.
-Check individual ashrams for methods of payment.

 The Indian concessional rate is not applicable for non-resident Indians (NRI), Indian nationals working or living abroad, foreign nationals working or living in India, Overseas Citizen of India (OCI), Person of Indian Origin (PIO).

-The spirit behind the discipline and rules are to ensure that the ashram life discipline is maintained, enabling you to obtain maximum benefit from your ashram experience and spiritual practice.
+The spirit behind the discipline and rules are to ensure that the Ashram life discipline is maintained, enabling you to obtain maximum benefit from your Ashram experience and spiritual practice.

-You are advised to become familiar with the cultural information before coming to the ashram.
+You are advised to become familiar with the cultural information before coming to the Ashram.